-Placement tests are not required for special admit (non-diploma/non-credit) students unless recommended by the Admissions Office.
+Placement tests are not required for special admit (non-diploma/non-credit) students.
 Contact the Admissions Office for details.

 FINANCIAL AID INFORMATION

 Oconee Fall Line Technical College offers a comprehensive program of financial aid for students enrolled to earn a degree, diploma, or a certificate.
 The various financial aid programs are funded by federal and state funds.